 Odds & Ends

 On Oct.
-23, 1966, goaltender Eddie Giacomin made 29 saves to record the first shutout of his NHL career, to lead the Rangers to a 1-0 win over the Maple Leafs, at Madison Square Garden.
+23, 1966, goaltender Ed Giacomin made 29 saves to record the first shutout of his NHL career, leading the Rangers to a 1-0 win over the Maple Leafs at Madison Square Garden.
 This was the first of his career-high nine shutouts during the 1966-67 season.
 He finished his 13-season career with 54 shutouts.

 Bobby Clarke became the first player to skate in 1,000 games for the Flyers on Oct.
 23, 1982.
 He was held off the scoresheet in a 4-2 loss at the Penguins.